-GridinSoft’s email support is super easy to access — just click on the “Ask for Help” button at the bottom right corner of the desktop app and fill in the form that opens.
+Accessing GridinSoft’s email support is easy.
+Simply click on the “Ask for Help” button at the bottom right corner of the desktop app and fill in the form that appears.

-I found that GridinSoft’s website support resources — some brief articles and FAQ — were the most helpful out of all the support options the company offers.
+GridinSoft’s website support resources were the most helpful option — they include some brief articles and FAQs.
 I found some useful information on how to install and operate GridinSoft, but not nearly as much information as companies like Bitdefender include in their knowledge bases.

 Is GridinSoft a Good Antivirus?

-Plus, GridinSoft doesn’t include any of the helpful extras — like a firewall, device optimization tools, a VPN, or a password manager — that many leading antivirus brands offer today with their internet security suites.
+Plus, it doesn’t have any of the helpful extras offered by leading antivirus brands, like a firewall, device optimization tools, a VPN, or a password manager.

 GridinSoft’s other primary security feature, the anti-phishing shield, was also pretty bad at blocking phishing sites during my testing.
 Free built-in protections from Chrome and Firefox performed better than GridinSoft’s paid protections.

 In terms of value, GridinSoft is priced too high.
 It provides fewer features than some antiviruses’ free plans, and the features it does provide perform worse than most competitors.
-Other brands — like Norton, Avira, TotalAV, and McAfee — offer complete internet security suites for comparable prices.
+Other brands — like Norton and TotalAV — offer complete internet security suites for comparable prices.

 Anti-Malware and Trojan Killer both come with a free trial, so you can check them out risk-free and see if they meet your needs.
 And Trojan Scanner for Android is completely free.